The distributed Grakn knowledge graph presents two different ways to obtain insight on a large dataset:

-Consider the simple knowledge base below that includes types and instances (some are entities and some are relationships).
+Consider the simple knowledge graph below that includes types and instances (some are entities and some are relationships).

-Analytics will consider every instance in the knowledge base, and therefore, will not consider the type nodes
+Analytics will consider every instance in the knowledge graph, and therefore, will not consider the type nodes

 marriage, (coloured in pink).

-To compute the count on this knowledge base without specifying any subgraph, we call the following, which would return the number 4:
+To compute the count on this knowledge graph without specifying any subgraph, we call the following, which would return the number 4: